jirkamarsik/jirkamarsik.ruhoh.com/posts/the-working-hipster-s-clojure.md

     If you bind a value to *fix-tree-adjunctions*, a record of every adjunction performed by fix-tree will be conjed onto it.
-If you also bind a value to *fix-tree-current-name*, it will incorporated into the generated records.
+If you also bind a value to *fix-tree-current-name*, it will be incorporated into the generated records.

 Now I can use ```fix-tree``` on arbitrary trees without it mutilating